-Vent sizing, installation and termination shall be in accordance with the NATIONAL FUEL GAS CODE, ANSI Z223.1 OR CAN/CSA-B149.1 If applicable, all local, utility, state/provincial regulations on venting must be followed.
-This boiler may be vented according to Table 5A and 5C (also, see Figure 7).
+Vent sizing, installation and termination shall be in accordance with the NATIONAL FUEL GAS CODE, ANSI Z223.1 OR CAN/CSA-B149.1.
+If applicable, all local, utility, state/provincial regulations on venting must be followed.
+This boiler may be vented according to Table 5A and 5C.
 The exhaust vent pipe must be "Saf-T-Vent" manufactured by Heat-Fab Inc. The exhaust vent material type is AL 29-4C.
 This vent system must be 100% sealed with a condensate trap located as close to the boiler as possible.

-FIGURE 7.
+FIGURE 11.
 SINGLE PIPE HORIZONTAL TERMINATION